clickCA/Cu-get-Ref-backend/REST/README.md

 go run main.go
 ```

-The application should now be running, and you should be connected to your MongoDB database.
+The application should now be running, and you should be connected to your MySQL database.

 ### **Using Swagger to Test API**